- 1 tablespoon neutral oil

 Cook the aromatics:

-Heat the oil in a wide pot over medium-high heat.
-Add the onion and fennel and cook, occasionally stirring, for 7–10 minutes until they begin to deepen in color.
-Adjust the heat as necessary to prevent burning.
-Continue cooking until the fennel is a deep, golden brown—season with salt and pepper.
+Heat the oil in a wide pot over medium heat.
+Add the onion and cook for 3 minutes until it just begins to soften.
+Add the celery and cook for 5 minutes.
+Season with salt and pepper.

 Add the garlic and cook for 1 minute until just fragrant.